 A dental bridge is a prosthetic dental restoration that consists of a false tooth and one or two dental crowns.
 The false tooth typically fills in the gap of a missing tooth, and the crowns on either side act as a support system for the new artificial tooth.
 There are several types of dental bridges including traditional, cantilever, and Maryland.
 During a consultation with Aventura, FL dentist Dr. David Bistritz, he will be able to assess which type is best for you.
-To set up an appointment, call Aventura Dental Center today.
+To set up an appointment, call Aventura Dental Center at 305-933-2501 today.

-What to Expect
+What To Expect

 To prepare the teeth for the bridge, Dr. Bistritz will file down the abutment teeth to create enough room for the crown.
 Once the teeth are prepared, digital X-rays and impressions will be taken and sent to a dental laboratory where the fixed bridge is created.
 Dr. Bistritz will cover the teeth with temporary crowns for protection until the fixed bridge is ready, then he will attach the bridge and adjust the fit for ideal comfort and appearance.